willyd/protobuf/vsprojects/readme.txt

    contains gtest already and copying the gest directory from there to your protobuf directory:
        https://github.com/google/protobuf/releases
+1) Use cmake to generate MSVC project files.
+Running the following commands in a command shell will generate project files for Visual Studio 2008 in a sub-directory named "build".
+     > cd path/to/protobuf/vsprojects
+     > mkdir build
+     > cd build
+     > cmake -G "Visual Studio 9 2008" ..
-1) Open protobuf.sln in Microsoft Visual Studio.
+2) Open the generated protobuf.sln file in Microsoft Visual Studio.
-2) Choose "Debug" or "Release" configuration as desired.*
+3) Choose "Debug" or "Release" configuration as desired.*
-3) From the Build menu, choose "Build Solution".
+4) From the Build menu, choose "Build Solution".
 Wait for compiling to finish.
-4) From a command shell, run tests.exe and lite-test.exe and check that all tests pass.
+5) From a command shell, run tests.exe and lite-test.exe and check that all tests pass.
+Make sure you have changed the working directory to the output directory because tests.exe will try to find and run test_plugin.exe in the working directory.
 5) Run extract_includes.bat to copy all the public headers into a separate "include" directory (under the top-level package directory).
 6) Copy the contents of the include directory to wherever you want to put